kanchanproseth/TweeterScraper/README.md

 # TweeterSraper
 scrap data of like and retweet for each url from a select excel file

-# 🌟 Project TweeterSraper 🌟
+# 🌟 Project TweeterScraper 🌟
 *scrap like and retweet from tweeter link for you ✨*

 ![Version](https://img.shields.io/badge/version-1.1.0-blue) ![License](https://img.shields.io/badge/license-MIT-green)